Know Your Needs: Get Packing for Your Cybersecurity Roadmap

 You can’t create a cybersecurity roadmap and act on it unless you figure out where you are first.
 In technical terms, we often refer to an “assessment” as a good place to start.
 But many assessments can get too granular too quickly.

-A truly useful starting point is much broader and should start with the business and mission.
+A truly useful starting point is much broader and should start with your business and mission.
 As part of this step, you can ask yourself the following questions:

 • What is the purpose of your business?